This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 Glossary and Abbreviations

-ch(s) – chain(s)
+- ch(s) – chain(s) (chain stitch tutorial)

-RS – right side
+- RS – right side

-WS – wrong side
+- WS – wrong side

-yoh – yarn over hook
+- Yoh – yarn over hook

-Crochet Stitches
+Stitches

-hdc – half double crochet (UK htr – half treble crochet)
+hdc – half double crochet (how to crochet a half double crochet)

 Special Stitches

-If the herringbone moss stitch is new to you then make sure to check out my video tutorial or herringbone half double crochet moss stitch step by step tutorial.
+If the herringbone moss stitch is new to you then make sure to check out my video tutorial or my herringbone half double crochet moss stitch step by step tutorial.

 The moss stitch (often known as the granite or linen stitch too) is by far one of my favourites.
 It has such a lovely texture, delicate drape and works so well for all sorts of designs.

-The herringbone moss stitch mittens and herringbone winter crochet hat pattern use exactly the same style of stitch and make a great set.
-The herringbone crochet headband pattern is a fun and quick make and if you want to make another chic accessory, there’s the crochet backpack pattern which features this gorgeous stitch too.
+- The herringbone moss stitch mittens and herringbone winter crochet hat pattern use exactly the same style of stitch and make a great set.

 Here are the written instruction for each of the special stitches you’ll need for the dickie crochet pattern –